 Today’s Readalikes are for the Percy Jackson series by Rick Riordan.
 These books follow Percy as he discovers to his amazement that his father is Poseidon, the Greek God of the Sea, and Percy is one of many “half-bloods” in the world who must battle ancient and powerful enemies.

-There are 5 books in the PJO series, plus 3 books so far in the Heroes of Olympus series (Book #4: The House of Hades is coming out in October 2013), and the Sea of Monsters movie (rated PG) is coming out in August.
+There are 5 books in the PJO series, plus 5 books in the Heroes of Olympus series.
 But once you’ve finished all those, what to read next?
 Look for these other fantasy books about ancient mythology for ages 9-12.
-Look for these other Percy Jackson Readalike books you might also love.

 Kane Chronicles: The Red Pyramid by Rick Riordan